Last Census - 1998

 Pakistan Population History

 To break this down even more specifically, the population of Pakistan grew, on average, at a rate of 3 percent per year from 1951 until the middle of the 1980’s decade.
 From the mid 1980’s until the year 2000, the growth of the population slowed down to about 2.6 percent per year; and from 2000 to 2012, to about 2 percent per year.
 The reason for this slow population increase may be that the country spent a lot of time and effort to slow down the population growth.
-As a result of these efforts, itis a lot poorer than what is was a long time ago.
-If it did not make any effort to slow down its population increase, then there would actually be 49.13 MORE people in the country than the current reports.
+As a result of these efforts, it is a lot poorer than what is was a long time ago.
+If it did not make any effort to slow down its population increase, then there would actually be 49.13 million MORE people in the country than the current reports.
 But on the other end, they would also be a lot richer as a country.
 In other words, Pakistan, had it not slowed down its population increase, would actually be 52 percent richer than it is right now.
 Obviously, history cannot be changed, so the efforts have been switched to educating its population instead.

 In the year 1984, the life expectancy of a Pakistani citizen was only at 56.9 years.
 As of the year 2002, the life expectancy has jumped up to 63 years of age.
 The improvement was a direct result of improved medical facilities and better educated health professionals available in the country.
 The downside, unfortunately, is that doctors and nurses are still in short number for the citizens that need them.
 There is only 1 nurse for every 3,700 people in the country.
 If the country is looking to improve health among its citizens and continue to grow their life expectancy rate, then the number of available doctors and nurses needs to continue to grow.
 If these numbers do not improve, then the people of Pakistan will actually see their life expectancy rate dip back down to the numbers of the mid 1990’s (59 years of age).
 The life expectancies of males and females are generally the same in Pakistan.
-As of 2002, men are expected to live around 63.7 years, while women are expected to live 63.4 years.
+As of 2002, men were expected to live around 63.7 years, while women were expected to live 63.4 years.
 (These numbers are according to the National Institute of Population Studies.)

 There have been very drastic and dramatic social changes in Pakistan.
 These vital changes have ushered in a new era of urbanization and the creation of a couple of megacities within the country.
 As of 2003, the country became one of the most urbanized cities in all of South Asia, mainly because city dwellers made up about 36 percent of its entire population at that point.
 About 50 percent of Pakistani citizens live in a place where at least 5,000 other citizens reside as well.